one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Reference/AccountList.md

 An account that AD Connect will use to perform the synchronization process between Active Directory and Azure Active Directory.

+## yourWVDTenantName

+This is the name of your WVD tenant.

 ## Back to [Reference Materials](index.md)